collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * If you do not have write permission to the source repo, you need to fork the repo before you clone it
 * When you submit the pull request, a box will be checked by default giving maintainers the ability to change the pull request

-* Clone or download the forked repo/organizational repo (this is the place you have write permission to and will be your origin)
+* Perhaps clone or download the forked repo/organizational repo (this is the place you have write permission to and will be your origin)
 * Change directory
 * Verify which branch you are checked out on

+* Create a new feature branch, branching off the branch your changed is intended to be merged into
-* Create and switch to a feature branch (note how the local files will have switched to the files of the branch you are checked out on)
+* Switch to the new feature branch (note how the local files will have switched to the files of the branch you are checked out on)
-* Add, commit, create a message
+* Make change, add, commit, create a message
-* Push the branch to your origin
+* Push the branch back to GitHub to your origin
+* There will now be a new branch in the origin repo
 * Create pull request title, description, make sure base and compare are correct
 * If from a forked repo- give repo maintainers permission to amend pull request
-* Create the pull request
+* Submit the pull request
 * Push follow-on commits to the pull request
 * When the pull request is accepted, delete the branch